jonas-kell/mz-cube-robot/README.md

 ## How is this realized

 A first version was made to work in September 2024.
-Videos of the Rsults can be seen above ([or HERE](https://github.com/user-attachments/assets/eca1f05e-32c8-4683-82ac-e17c1d3a330d)).
+Videos of the Results can be seen above ([or HERE](https://github.com/user-attachments/assets/eca1f05e-32c8-4683-82ac-e17c1d3a330d)).

 The code and Hardware-Setup that is needed to get this working is fully contained in this repository.